 Tuition and Fees

-Grand Valley State University currently has five scholarships available to aid in tuition for students in the Physician Assistant Studies (PAS) Program.
+Grand Valley State University currently has six scholarships available to aid in tuition for students in the Physician Assistant Studies (PAS) Program.

 - Stephanie Urbanawiz Physician Assistant Endowed Scholarship